Endometriosis is a condition in which endometrium tissue which is normally found lining the inside of the uterus is found outside of the uterus.

 Use Dilators (Vaginal Trainers) to prevent painful sex:

 Use of medical dilators (vaginal trainers) is helpful to restore vaginal width, depth, and elasticity to allow for sexual activity, tampon use, medical exam, or other needs.
+You can learn more about how they work in our resource on dilators for endometriosis.

 To decrease pain with vaginal penetration it is important to be consistent and establish a routine practice.